When Good Phone Numbers Go Bad

 How well do data-centric businesses keep their data clean?

-The problem of data hygiene is clearly one that affects all data-centric businesses.
-A landmark survey recently conducted by DemandGen suggests that indeed many businesses do have trouble keeping their data clean.
-They reported that the great majority of businesses surveyed had databases with between 10% and 40% of their records unclean.
-One of the major problems here is that much of the data that enters into the database is unclean to begin with.
-Customers may provide incorrect, inaccurate or malformed information.
+The problem of data hygiene affects all data-centric businesses.
+A landmark survey recently conducted by DemandGen suggests that many businesses have trouble keeping their data clean.
+They reported that most businesses surveyed had databases with between 10% and 40% of their records unclean.
+One of the major problems here is that much of the data that enters the database is unclean, to begin with.
+Customers may provide incorrect, inaccurate, or malformed information.
 This is why real-time validation is so important for businesses.

-The situation gets worse though!
-In the modern world information is becoming more and more widespread making it harder to maintain accurate databases of customer information.
-More people today have personal telephone numbers than ever before and this number continues to grow so there is increasingly more data to deal with.
+The situation gets worse, though!
+In the modern world, information is becoming increasingly widespread, making it harder to maintain accurate databases of customer information.
+More people today have personal telephone numbers than ever before, and this number continues to grow, so there is increasingly more data to deal with.

-To make things even worse the rate at which data decays is itself increasing.
+To make things even worse, the rate at which data decays is increasing.
 A recent study done by LinkedIn finds that workers are changing jobs much more often than previous generations.
-They predict the current generation of college graduates will change jobs twice as often as graduates did just twenty years ago!
-This means that customer data stays relevant for shorter periods of time as workers move around.
-As a result it is harder to design marketing campaigns that hit their target demographic.
-It doesn’t matter how well crafted a telemarketing campaign is, if that data is bad then the message doesn’t get delivered.
+They predict the current generation of college graduates will change jobs twice as often as graduates did twenty years ago!
+Customer data stays relevant for shorter periods as workers move around.
+As a result, it is harder to design marketing campaigns that hit their target demographic.
+It doesn’t matter how well-crafted a telemarketing campaign is; if that data is bad, the message doesn’t get delivered.

 Despite how seemingly hopeless this situation sounds, there are easy steps businesses can take to handle the problem of data hygiene.

-Data hygiene is a big problem and it’s still getting worse over time.
-However, following these steps and adhering to a rigorous data hygiene protocol will ensure businesses avoid the heavy costs and embarrassments that are caused by dealing with dirty data.
-Once businesses make data hygiene an active part of their process dirty data will be a thing of the past.
+Data hygiene is a big problem, and it’s worsening over time.
+However, following these steps and adhering to a rigorous data hygiene protocol will ensure businesses avoid the high costs and embarrassment caused by dealing with dirty data.
+Once businesses make data hygiene an active part of their process, dirty data will be a thing of the past.